LabinatorSolutions/stockfish-chess-web-gui/README.md

 ## Overview

-BoldChess-Stockfish-Web-GUI is a web graphical user interface (GUI) that loads the JS compiled version of the Stockfish chess engine.
+It is a web graphical user interface (GUI) that loads the JS compiled version of the Stockfish chess engine.
 It is a fully functional web app that allows you to play against the Stockfish chess engine.

 ## Mission